Principles – The North Star of Physical Preparation

 In making these constant and in the moment decisions we again ideally have something to guide us, in the same way stars were used for navigation before the advent of compasses and maps.

-From my earliest professional development, I was influenced to believe that training principle would be used to service this purpose.
+From my earliest professional development, I was influenced to believe that training principles would be used to serve this purpose.

 What are training principles?